maniche04/manualcanias/docs/sales/sitiq/index.rst

 	:alt: SITIQ window

 * **Description** - This column displays the name of the Material.
 * **STK** - The second column displays the available stock for the items.
 The result in this column varies with the filter checkbox 'Incl.
-SalQty' as described here :ref:`checkbox_salqty`
+SalQty' as described :ref:`here<checkbox_salqty>`.

 Creating Sales Orders
 ---------------------